Why are you Writing an SEC Accounting Manual of Policies & Procedures?

 Every company should document its accounting procedure process.
 A well-designed and properly maintained system of accounting policies and procedures documentation enhances your accountability and consistency, while at the same time producing long-term savings from reduced duplication, rework, training, and increased focus, consistency, and productivity.
-Writing accounting policies and procedures is an important task.
+Writing SEC accounting manuals of policies and procedures is an important task.
 Consider a template from Bizmanualz to help save you time.

 Accounting Best Practices are Key to Internal Controls